SWEG-2016EC-Batch/System32/ETS0895_Maraky_Ayalneh/Playing with numbers.md

 # Playing with numbers

 ## Problem analysis
-Develop a program that allows the user to perform various operations on an integer, such as reversing the number, counting digits, checking for palindromes, swapping first and last digits, and more, through a menu-driven interface.
+The program  allows the user to perform various operations on an integer, such as reversing the number, counting digits, checking for palindromes, swapping first and last digits, and more, through a menu-driven interface.

 ## Inputs
 - An integer input from the user (number).